What Is A Brake Fluid Flush

 1. Follow the Manufacturer's Recommendations

 The most important tip is to adhere to the brake fluid flush intervals specified in your vehicle's owner's manual.
-Manufacturers provide these recommendations based on extensive testing and engineering analysis, taking into account the specific design and requirements of your vehicle's braking system.
+Think about it: manufacturers provide these recommendations based on extensive testing and engineering analysis, taking into account the specific design and requirements of your vehicle's braking system.
 Ignoring these recommendations can lead to premature brake system failure and compromise your safety.

 2. Inspect Brake Fluid Regularly